rpamintuan671/Cryptocurrencies/README.md

 ## Results:
 The following results on this analysis is below.

-In the process and cleaning it is determined that there are 532 tradeable cryptocurrencies based on the data provided.
+In the process and cleaning, it was determined that there were 532 tradeable cryptocurrencies based on the data provided.